Senegal’s NIMA Codes to launch address app in 15 African countries – TechCrunch

 “What we offer right now is a reliable street-addressing product.
 Because it’s very difficult for people…to communicate location in Africa and a lot of services are using location.
 So we need a service that can communicate reliable locations,” NIMA Codes co-founder and CEO Mouhamadou Sall told TechCrunch.

 By several rankings, NIMA Codes has become a top-three downloaded navigation app in Senegal (for Android and iOS).
-The platform has 16,000 subscribed users and recorded over 100,000 searches, according to Sall.
+The platform has 16,000 subscribed users and has recorded more than 100,000 searches, according to Sall.

-He and co-founder Steven Sakayroun (a software engineer and IBM alum) came up with idea for assigning location coordinates to mobile numbers in previous software development roles.
+He and co-founder Steven Sakayroun (a software engineer and IBM alum) came up with the idea for assigning location coordinates to mobile numbers in previous software development roles.

 “If you look at street addresses in North America, in the end they are just a way to name longitude and latitude, because the computer doesn’t know what 6th Avenue really means,” Sall said.

-Since mobile-phone penetration in Senegal and broader Africa is high, mobile numbers serve as a useful reference point to attach location information tagged for both homes and businesses, Sall explained.
-Mobile-phones can also serve as an entry point for people to input location coordinates to NIMA Codes’ data-base.
+Because mobile-phone penetration in Senegal and broader Africa is high, mobile numbers serve as a useful reference point to attach location information tagged for both homes and businesses, Sall explained.
+Mobile-phones can also serve as an entry point for people to input location coordinates to NIMA Codes’ database.

-There are also advantages to assigning coordinates to digits, vs. letters, in Sub-Saharan Africa with its 1000s of language groupings, Sall explained.
-“Nima Codes is a cross-border and language agnostic solution,” he said.
+There are advantages to assigning coordinates to digits, versus letters, in Sub-Saharan Africa with its thousands of language groupings, Sall explained.
+“Nima Codes is a cross-border and language-agnostic solution,” he said.

-Sall believes that will work to the startup’s advantage when it expands services and data-base building to all 15 countries of the Economic Community of West African States by the end of 2020.
+Sall believes that will work to the startup’s advantage when it expands services and database building to all 15 countries of the Economic Community of West African States by the end of 2020.

 NIMA Codes is still plotting prospects for its best use-cases and revenue generation.
 It hasn’t secured partners yet and is still identifying how those downloading the app are using it.
 “Right now it’s mostly people who download the app…and register locations.
 Some delivery companies may be using it and not telling us,” said Sall.